CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IaasUcsdInfo.md

 HasUcsdManagedInfra returns a boolean if a field has been set.

+### SetUcsdManagedInfraNil

+`func (o *IaasUcsdInfo) SetUcsdManagedInfraNil(b bool)`

+ SetUcsdManagedInfraNil sets the value for UcsdManagedInfra to be an explicit nil

+### UnsetUcsdManagedInfra
+`func (o *IaasUcsdInfo) UnsetUcsdManagedInfra()`

+UnsetUcsdManagedInfra ensures that no value is present for UcsdManagedInfra, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)